 When looking for the best ND filter for you, one of the most important things to consider is the physical size of the filter.
 The bigger it is, the more lens diameters it'll cover and the more flexibility you'll have in positioning the transition area to suit your composition.
-That’s why we’ve opted exclusively for 100x150mm rectangular filters in this list, as this size allows for maximum versatility without breaking the bank.
+In this round-up, we're exclusively showing 100x150mm rectangular filters, or filter types that include that option, as this size gives you maximum versatility for an affordable price.